techthiyanes/tutorials-5/t00_Overview/README.md

 some research, and the exact cloud configurations and data artifacts you used were published with it so consumers of the work don't need to reverse engineer your compute and data rig.
-2. "Runhouse RNS" - The RNS API allows your resources to be accessible anywhere with an internet connection and python interpreter, so it's obviously way more portable.
+2. "Runhouse RNS" - The RNS API allows your resources to be accessible anywhere with an internet connection and Python interpreter, so it's obviously way more portable.
 It also allows you to quickly share resources with collaborators without needing to check them into git and ask them to fetch and change their branch.
-The web-based approach also allows you to keep a global source of truth for a resource (e.g. a single BERT preprocessing service shared by a team, or a most up to date model checkpoint), which will be updated with zero downtime by all consumers when you push a new version.
+The web-based approach also allows you to keep a global source of truth for a resource (e.g. a single BERT preprocessing service shared by a team, or a most up-to-date model checkpoint), which will be updated with zero downtime by all consumers when you push a new version.
 Lastly, the RNS API is backed by a management API to view and manage all resources.